Pierre PD office closed to walk-in reports due to pandemic

-The Pierre Police Department closed doors Monday to “walk-in traffic,” because of concerns about the COVID-19 pandemic, said Capt.
-Bryan Walz.
-But bigger changes will involve how police interact with citizens, according to a news release on Monday, March 23, from Walz, who is spokesman for the department.
+The Pierre Police Department closed doors Monday to “walk-in traffic,” because of concerns about the COVID-19 pandemic, Capt.
+Bryan Walz said.
+However, bigger changes will involve how police interact with citizens, according to a news release on Monday, March 23, from Walz, who is spokesman for the department.

 Many Pierre businesses and other offices have closed their doors to, or otherwise restricted, customers from walking in as usual, including the Capital Journal.
 It's all part of practicing the "social distancing" recommended of health and political leaders as a key way to slow the spread of the pandemic.

-The closed doors at the cop shop mean citizens should not walk in to the police department in the Solem Public Safety Center out on the east end of town to report non-emergency cases, Walz said in a news release.
+The closed doors at the police station mean residents should not walk in to the police department in the Solem Public Safety Center out on the east end of town to report non-emergency cases, Walz said in a news release.

 It also means there will be no more tours given of the department or taking reports from walkers-in of non-emergency cases such as lost property, a theft from one’s garage or a hit-and-run discovered after the fact on a vehicle.
 Reports of such things as identity theft or vandalism also will not be taken by walk-ins, Walz said.